Regulations setting out how much a member must pay; and information for retired members and those applying for life membership.

-The life membership fee shall be one and a half times the 2018 annual subscription fee payable by a member.
+The life membership fee shall be one and a half times the 2019 full rate annual subscription fee payable by a member.

 Applications are invited by the members’ registrar before 31 March in the year to which the subscription applies but no application shall be considered in respect of previous years.

 It shall be the responsibility of the applicant to ensure that his application is supported by documentation in a form prescribed from time to time by the Members' Registrar, the cost of which shall be met by the applicant.

 The Members' Registrar may defer the period within which payment of the annual subscription or other fees must be made as follows: